 Tuesday's feature race is the Champion Hurdle, which is run over a distance of 2m ½f and takes place over smaller obstacles known as hurdles.
 It is open to horses aged four or older.

-Wednesday's feature race is the Betway Queen Mother Champion Chase, which is run over a distance of two miles and takes place over larger obstacles known as fences.
+Wednesday's feature race is the Champion Chase, which is run over a distance of two miles and takes place over larger obstacles known as fences.
 It is open to horses aged five or older.

 Thursday's feature race is the Stayers' Hurdle, which is open to horses aged four or older and is run over a longer trip of three miles that comprises 12 hurdles.